raspberrypilearning/octapi-calculating-pi/en/step_5.md

 ![Binary floating point](images/binary-floating-point.png)

+To convert a floating point binary number to denary:

-    - Write down the bits representing the sign and the mantissa - 0.0110010
++ Write down the bits representing the sign and the mantissa - 0.0110010
-    - Move the point to the right the number of places indicated by the exponent (in this case, 0011 or 3)
++ Move the point to the right the number of places indicated by the exponent (in this case, 0011 or 3)
-    - The result is 0011.0010
++ The result is 0011.0010
-    - Calculate the binary numbers each side of the decimal point separately.
++ Calculate the binary numbers each side of the decimal point separately.
 0011 = 3, and 0010 = 1/8 or 0.125.
 The number is 3.125.

-### Test your understanding
+To convert a denary number to floating point binary:

++ Write the whole part in binary, followed by a point - 011.
++ After the whole part, write the fractional part in binary - 011.0010
++ Move the point all the way to the left, counting how many places it is moved.
++ Write the number of places moved on the end as the exponent - .011 0010 0011
++ Before the point, add a sign bit to determine whether the number is positive or negative - 0.01100100011

 **Write the number 33.5 in this format**